loujomer/toyee/docs/Exchange Online/Managing EXO mailboxes.md

 * newly created mailbox inherits the settings from the mailbox plan chosen by EXO
 * EXO uses the license assigned to the account to select the mailbox plan to apply to the new mailbox

 | Products | Mailbox Plan |
 | ---- | ---- |
 | Exchange Online Kiosk, Microsoft 365 F3, Office 365 F3 | ExchangeOnlineDeskless |
 | Exchange Online Plan 1, Microsoft 365 E1, Office 365 E1 | ExchangeOnline |
 | Exchange Online Plan 2, Microsoft 365 E3/E5, Office 365 E3/E5 | ExchangeOnlineEnterprise |
 | Microsoft 365 Business Basic | ExchangeOnlineEssentials |

+## Recipient Limits

+**500**
+* default recipient limit in the To field, max is 1000

+**Set the recipient limit for a user**
+ `Set-Mailbox -Identity James.Ryan -RecipientLimits 900`

+**Set the recipient limit for all users** `Get-ExoMailbox -RecipientTypeDetails UserMailbox -ResultSize Unlimited | Set-Mailbox -RecipientLimits 900`

+**Set a new default recipient limit for new mailboxes** Set-MailboxPlan -Identity ExchangeOnlineEnterprise-8fc1c029-5e32-485e-9810-179fb4701447 -RecipientLimits 750